Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Methodology

-For a majority of time-resolved burst spectra the CPL model is a sufficient model \citep[e.g.][]{Kaneko2006, Goldstein2012, Yu2019, Burgess2019}.
-However, in some cases a high energy power law significantly improves the fit, indicating a significant flux contribution beyond the spectral peak.
-In the case of synchrotron emission the high energy power law provides information about the particle acceleration and the nature of the shocks, while in the case of photospheric emission it provides information about the energy dissipation in the emitting region.
+For a majority of time-resolved burst spectra, the CPL model is a sufficient model \citep[e.g.][]{Kaneko2006, Goldstein2012, Burgess2019, Yu2019}.
+However, in some cases, a high-energy power law significantly improves the fit, indicating a significant flux contribution beyond the spectral peak.
+In the case of synchrotron emission, the high-energy power law provides information about the particle acceleration and the nature of the shocks, while in the case of photospheric emission, it provides information about the energy dissipation in the emitting region.

-In order to determine whether a high-energy power law gives significant improvement in our analysis, we compare the information criteria of the Band and the CPL fits. \citet{Acuner2020} showed that the difference in information criteria can be used in model comparison.
-In particular, they showed that a significance of 99\% of preferring one model over the other is found for a difference in log-evidence greater than 5 (their Eq.
-6) and that this corresponds approximately to a difference in information criteria of 10 (see \citealt{Acuner2019a}\footnote{Z. Acuner, ‘Statistical Investigations of the Emission Processes in Gamma-ray Bursts’, PhD dissertation, KTH Royal Institute of Technology, Stockholm, 2019.} for a comparison between the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC)).
-In this work, we therefore adopt the deviance information criterion (DIC, \citealt{Moreno2013}) to compare models, which is defined as DIC=-2log[$p$(data$\mid\hat{\theta}$)]+2$p_{\rm DIC}$, where $\hat{\theta}$ is the posterior mean of the parameters, and $p_{\rm DIC}$ is a term to penalise the more complex model for over-fitting \citep{Gelman2014}.
-We consequently accept the Band function as the preferred model if the difference between the Band's DIC and the CPL's DIC, which is defined as $\Delta$DIC = DIC$_{\rm Band} - $DIC$_{\rm CPL} > -10$.
+In order to determine whether a high-energy power law gives significant improvement in our analysis, we compare the information criteria of the Band and the CPL fits. \citet{Acuner2020} showed that the information criteria capture everything important in the fits and that the difference in information criteria can be used in the model comparison.
+In particular, they showed that a significance of 99\% of preferring one model over the other is found for a difference in log evidence greater than 5 (their Eq.
+6) and that this corresponds approximately to a difference in information criteria of 10 (further discussion can be found in \citealt{Acuner2019a}\footnote{Z. Acuner, ‘Statistical Investigations of the Emission Processes in Gamma-ray Bursts’, PhD dissertation, KTH Royal Institute of Technology, Stockholm, 2019.}).
+In this work, we therefore adopt the information criterion to compare models, and, following the literature in the field \citep[e.g., ][]{Greiner2016, Yu2019}, we particularly use the deviance information criterion (DIC; \citealt{Spiegelhalter2002, Moreno2013}), which is defined as DIC=-2log[$p$(data$\mid\hat{\theta}$)]+2$p_{\rm DIC}$, where $\hat{\theta}$ is the posterior mean of the parameters, and $p_{\rm DIC}$ is a term to penalize the more complex model for overfitting \citep{Gelman2014}.
+We consequently accept the Band function as the preferred model if the difference between the Band's DIC and the CPL's DIC $\Delta$DIC = DIC$_{\rm Band} - $DIC$_{\rm CPL} > -10$.